EdiFabric/X12.NET/README.md

 # EdiFabric C# .NET Examples for X12 4010 and HIPAA 5010

 ## 1. Overview
 EdiFabric is a software development kit for .NET Framework and .NET Core, which makes it straightforward to parse, generate, validate, acknowledge, split, customize, or in other words, to programmatically manipulate EDI files.
-It is written in C# and is distributed as a DLL file (a NuGet package is also provided) and C# files.
+It is written in C# and is distributed as a DLL file and a NuGet package.

 It currently supports all message types for the X12, EDIFACT, HL7, and NCPDP EDI standards, the German automotive standard VDA, as well as custom formatted flat files (delimited, positional, or a mixture of both).